Analysis of Data Use and Access

 Audience: Data Owners

 Content Summary: All activity in Immuta is audited.
-This process provides rich audit logs that detail who subscribes to each data source, why they subscribe, when they access data, and which files they access.
-These logs can be used for a number of intentions, including insider threat surveillance and data access monitoring for billing purposes.
-Audit logs can also be shipped to your enterprise auditing capability, if desired.
+This process provides rich audit logs that detail who subscribes to each data source, why they subscribe, when they access data, what SQL queries and blob fetches they run, and which files they access.
+Audit logs can be used for a number of intentions, including insider threat surveillance and data access monitoring for billing purposes.
+Audit logs can also be shipped to your enterprise auditing capability.

 To view all audit logs, a user must have the

 AUDITpermission.
 However, Data Owners can run audit logs for their own data sources in the Immuta console, even if they don't have the AUDIT permission.

 This page discusses the features and concepts associated with audit logs.
 Navigate to the Data Owner Audit Tutorial for step-by-step instructions on viewing audit logs for your data sources in the console.